Punique2610/3rdPersonMultiTest/README.txt

 When using others' assets/libraries, sometimes they were not designed with the same principles as our codebase.
 So I tried to integrate the assets/libraries in a way that made use of their strength as much as possible, while also maintaining the clean architecture.

+There are 3 types of data: data pulled from the server/ local machine, local data, and runtime network data.
+They all have their uses.

 Below are all the scripts I wrote and their layer in the architecture, and the dependency direction.
 With clean architecture, they are loosely coupled, clear to understand, and great for scalability.